My Son Was Diagnosed With T1D During The Last Pandemic

-Over the next month, he would come home from school and complain about extreme hunger yet refuse to eat because of his nausea – he lost 20 pounds in four weeks.
+Over the next month, he would come home from school and complain about extreme hunger yet refuse to eat because of his nausea—he lost 20 pounds in four weeks.
 Now that we understand diabetes, we can see that he was experiencing weight loss due to lack of insulin.
-The irony was that since he was running five miles every morning before school, the activity would bring his blood sugar levels back down.
+The irony was that since he was running 5 miles every morning before school, the activity would bring his blood sugar levels back down.

 Hiding in plain sight

 The swine flu was dominating headlines and our pediatrician’s office, but I felt so strongly something serious was wrong, I requested the last appointment on a Friday afternoon.
-Type 1 diabetes was not on my radar at all despite having a sister-in-law with T1D.
-I wish our pediatrician’s office had posted the signs of DKA and T1D in their office.
-Had they done so, it might have prompted my preteen son to mention an important detail to the doctor – that he had been urinating excessively.
+Type 1 diabetes was not on my radar at all despite having a sister-in-law with type 1 diabetes (T1D).
+I wish our pediatrician’s office had posted the signs of type 1 diabetes in their office.
+Had they done so, it might have prompted my preteen son to mention an important detail to the doctor—that he had been urinating excessively.

 We appreciated our pediatrician’s concern and he ordered numerous tests.
 Unfortunately, these would require that Tristan be fasting, so we agreed to return first thing Monday morning for the bloodwork.
 Which was incredibly lucky.
-Yes, we feel incredibly lucky because that Sunday night was Halloween – full of trick or treating and of course, lots of candy.
+Yes, we feel incredibly lucky because that Sunday night was Halloween—full of trick or treating and of course, lots of candy.
 Instead of indulging on his candy, Tristan chose to wait to eat his candy when he planned to get his braces off on Tuesday.
-Diabetes, DKA and candy without a working pancreas could have been deadly for our son.
+Diabetes, diabetic ketoacidosis (DKA) and candy without a working pancreas could have been deadly for our son.
 While we awaited test results, I took Tristan to get his braces off and then took him to school on Tuesday morning.